-- 1/2 head of cauliflower, cut into bite-sized pieces
+- 1/2 head cauliflower cut into bite-size pieces (about 3 heaping cups)

 - 4 teaspoons yellow curry powder

-- Toss cauliflower and tomatoes in 2 teaspoons oil and place on a baking sheet.
-Make sure they are in a single layer, and not crowded.
-Season with salt and pepper, and roast for about 25 minutes in a 375 degree oven.
-This intensifies their flavor, and gets rid of some moisture.
+Toss the cauliflower in 2 teaspoons of the oil and place on a baking sheet.
+Do the same with the tomatoes on another baking sheet.
+Make sure they are in a single layer and not crowded.
+Season both with salt and pepper, and roast for about 25 minutes the oven.
+This intensifies the flavor and gets rid of some moisture.

-- In a medium pot, heat 2 tablespoons of oil over medium high.
-Cook onion until golden brown, about 10 minutes.
-Then add garlic, ginger, and curry powder.
-Cook until fragrant, about a minute.
+In a medium pot, heat the remaining 2 tablespoons of oil over medium-high heat.
+Cook the onion until golden brown, about 10 minutes.
+Then, add the garlic, ginger, and curry powder.
+Cook until fragrant, about 1 minute.

-- Add tomatoes, chickpeas, and 2 cups of water and bring to a boil.
-Simmer, uncovered, until liquid is thickened and flavors are melded, about a half hour.
+Add the tomatoes, chickpeas, and stock and bring to a boil.
+Simmer, uncovered, over medium-low heat until the liquid is thickened and flavors are blended, about 30 minutes.
 Be patient, because it doesn’t taste like much while it’s still watery!

-- Add cauliflower, and simmer until the cauliflower is warmed through and soft but not mushy.
+Add the cauliflower and simmer until it is warmed through and soft but not mushy.

-- Add butter, which gives it a rich creamy flavor.
-Salt and pepper to taste.
+Add the butter, which gives the curry a rich, creamy flavor, and salt and pepper to taste.
 If your tomatoes are really sweet, you will need more salt—this is really important!